-Highly paid members who joined TRS for the first time after August 31, 1996, may have their annual TRS eligible compensation limited in accordance with IRC Section 401(a)(17).
+Highly paid members who joined TRS for the first time after August 31st, 1996, may have their annual TRS eligible compensation limited in accordance with Section 401(a)(17) of the Internal Revenue Code.
 An employer can determine if an employee is subject to the salary cap by looking up the employee on the View Employee Information screen.
 Details about reporting such individuals are on the IRS Salary Cap Provision page of the TRS Website.